hoangquoclk/micro_service_cart/README.md

 ### [Api Product](https://github.com/ViniciussMelo/cart-microservice/tree/master/api.product)
 - Provides endpoints to manipulate the products;
 - Send the ```product.created``` event when a new product is created;
-- Has its own mongoDB database to store and control cart data.
+- Has its own mongoDB database to store and control product data.

 | Method | Path           | Description           |
 |--------|----------------|-----------------------|